 Notification of Rights: The College will provide students in attendance with an annual notification of the rights available under FERPA.
 A Student Handbook is produced on an annual basis and the notification is available on the College’s website and in the SRC catalog.
 SRC follows procedures to comply with this law.

 Right to Review and Inspect: Students have the right to review and inspect their permanent student records.
-A student desiring to review records may do so by submitting a request in writing to the Director of Enrollment Services who will schedule such inspections within 45 College days of the request.
+A student desiring to review records may do so by submitting a request in writing to the Registrar who will schedule such inspections within 45 College days of the request.
 A student desiring copies of educational records may receive such after payment of a fee of $1.00 per sheet.
 This is exclusive of normal transcript service.